 PROBLEM 1.6A (CONTINUED)

 b.
-At the end of the most recent fiscal year, Canadian Tire has equity to finance its assets.
-Canadian Tire financed 31.3% ($5,415.9 million ÷ $17,287.7 million) of its assets with equity and 68.7% of its assets with debt ($11,871.8 million ÷ $17,287.7 million).
-For the equivalent fiscal year end, all of Home Depot’s assets were financed by debt since total liabilities exceed total assets.
+At the end of the most recent fiscal year, Canadian Tire financed 31.3% ($5,415.9 million ÷ $17,287.7 million) of its assets with equity and 68.7% of its assets with debt ($11,871.8 million ÷ $17,287.7 million).
+For the equivalent fiscal year end, all of Home Depot’s assets were financed by debt since total liabilities of $45,881 exceed total assets of $44,003.
+Home Depot effectively had no equity financing.
 Home Depot is riskier because more of its assets are financed by debt.

 Both retailers typically have low inventories at the end of December and at the end of January as a result of the Christmas sales, with little or no new inventory purchased during the month of January so no major differences in financial position at the end of December compared to January would be anticipated.
 As long as there were no significant economic events that affected one company more than the other in the intervening period (January), it is unlikely that the different year-end dates would affect the comparison in b.